Shinto architecture: Sanctuary (honden)

-Most common shrine styles and Other styles below are dedicated specifically to honden and their characteristics.

 Other elements

 Hokora

 A hokora or hokura is a very small Shinto shrine either found on the precincts of a larger shrine and dedicated to folk kami, or on a street side, enshrining kami not under the jurisdiction of any large shrine.
 Dōsojin, minor kami protecting travelers from evil spirits, may for example be enshrined in a hokora.

 Sessha, massha

 'auxiliary shrine' (摂社, Sessha) and 'branch shrine' (末社, massha), also called (枝宮, eda-miya) are small or miniature shrines having a deep historical relationship with a more important shrine or with the kami it enshrines, and fall under that shrine's jurisdiction.
 The two terms used to have different meanings, but must be today considered synonyms.
 For this reason, this kind of shrine is now sometimes called (摂末社, setsumatsusha).

 Most common shrine styles

 Shrine buildings can have many different basic layouts, usually named either after a famous shrine's honden (e.g. hiyoshi-zukuri, named after Hiyoshi Taisha), or a structural characteristic (e.g. irimoya-zukuri, after the hip-and-gable roof it adopts.
 The suffix -zukuri in this case means "structure".)

 The honden's roof is always gabled, and some styles also have a veranda-like aisle called hisashi (a 1-ken wide corridor surrounding one or more sides of the core of a shrine or temple).

 Among the factors involved in the classification, important are the presence or absence of: